-Four Ingredient Brie and Brown Sugar Hasselback Sweet Potatoes are the perfect, easy twist on classic sweet potato souffle.
+Our Brie Hasselback Sweet Potatoes are the perfect, easy twist on classic sweet potato casserole.
+Crispy edges with a soft, sweet perfectly cheesy interior and of course, plenty of melty butter and brown sugar.
 Super easy, so delicious.

 Butter + brown sugar + brie + sweet potatoes.